 The measure of damages for a breach of warranty of authority is the measure normally applicable in contract, namely loss actually sustained by the third person as the natural and probable consequence of the non-existence of the authority or such as both parties might reasonably expect to result as a probable consequence of the breach of warranty1.
-In the case of a contract made without authority and repudiated by the principal, the loss will be the amount that could have been recovered from the principal on a claim for breach of the contract if it had in fact been
+In the case of a contract made without authority and repudiated by the principal, the loss will be the amount that could have been recovered from the principal on a

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and millions of others like it, sign-in to LexisLibrary or register for a free trial.

 EXISTING USER?
 SIGN IN

 TAKE A FREE TRIAL